Winter Fruit Salad with Lemon Poppyseed Dressing is a refreshing and flavorful way to enjoy seasonal fruit in a light, colorful side dish.

-Blessed be our God for providing us with a wonderful gift of fresh and healthy food!
+Blessed be God for filling our lives with the gift of nourishing food!

 Jump to: